Four reasons it’s time to switch to cloud communications

 With UCaaS solutions, organisations can maximise their uptime and essentially eliminate downtime.
 To maintain a consistently good service 24 hours a day, organisations often rely on the ability to scale and leverage remote employees and they will serve customers from locations around the world.

-For these kinds of organisations, cloud communications will maximise uptime and coverage through multiple, remotely hosted data centres, allowing them to avoid costly interruptions and downtime.
+For these kinds of organisations, cloud communications will maximise uptime and coverage through multiple, remotely hosted data centers, allowing them to avoid costly interruptions and downtime.

 With a legacy on-premises communications system, redundancy can be extraordinarily difficult to achieve.
 But when multiple organisations share resources in the cloud, they can achieve a level of redundancy that would otherwise be too costly to provide with an outdated legacy on-premises system.